-Along with the standard items for each meeting (please see example agendas on the Trust's governance calendar) there should be:
+Along with the standard items for each meeting (please see example agendas for each term on the Trust's governance calendar) there should be:

-- Reports from any panels or working parties (should they be used) - Reports from the SEND, Curriculum, Safeguarding, SIAMS / Christian distinctiveness (church schools), Health and Safety and Pupil/Sports Premium Governors if applicable - Report from the Chair on any actions taken in the interim period - The Head's report (which will also be submitted to the Trust Board).
-This report will generally be the main agenda item and should embrace the key issues that governors will need to assess the progress of the School (see below). - Identification of risks to safety and welfare, operational performance including the development and monitoring of mitigating actions. - No AOB items should be tabled at LGC meetings all matters must go through the Chair; individuals can request an item to be added to the agenda in good time (ideally 7 days before the meeting) to allow the issue to be itemised for governors to consider before the meeting. - Agree items to be escalated to the Trust Board
+- Reports from any panels or working parties (should they be used) - Reports from the SEND, Curriculum, Safeguarding, SIAMS / Christian distinctiveness (church schools) and Pupil/Sports Premium Governors - Report from the Chair on any actions taken in the interim period - Trust reports, such as Director of Education visit notes and actions - Head's report - Risk Register identification of risks to safety and welfare, operational performance including the development and monitoring of mitigating actions.

+Items agreed to be escalated to the Trust Board

+No AOB items should be tabled at LGC meetings - all matters must go through the Chair; individuals can request an item to be added to the agenda in good time (ideally 7 days before the meeting) to allow the issue to be itemised for governors to consider before the meeting.